 - Commercial Umbrella Insurance: What happens if you are hit with a claim that exceeds the limits of your other insurance policies?
 Umbrella Insurance can cover anything that remains (up to the policy limits).

 - Cyber Liability Insurance: If you store customer information for any reason, you need to protect that information with cyber liability insurance.

 The cost of business insurance for gas stations can vary depending on certain factors, including:

 - Your hours of operation (those open 24 hours face increased level of risk incidents)

 - Whether or not you operate convenience stores as well

 - What you sell (gas, food, liquor, car washes, and other products)

 - The size and age of your store

 - The insurance coverage, deductibles, and policy limits you choose

-The cost of coverage can start as low as $39 a month for basic general liability insurance (with some insurance companies).
+The cost of coverage for gas stations can start as low as $39 a month for basic general liability insurance (with some insurance companies).
 Make sure you speak with an experienced insurance agent to get a quote that is tailored to your business.